George Santos pleads not guilty to duping donors, stealing campaign cash to burnish wealthy image

 Last October, a month before his election, Santos transferred about $74,000 from company coffers to bank accounts he maintained, the indictment said.
 He also transferred money to some of his associates, it said.

-When he was 19, he was the subject of a criminal investigation in Brazil over allegations he used stolen checks to buy items at a clothing shop.
-Brazilian authorities said they have reopened the case.
+Santos' legal troubles date to his late teens, when he was investigated in Brazil for allegedly using stolen checks to buy clothes — a case that authorities say they've since reopened the case.

-In 2017, Santos was charged with theft in Pennsylvania after authorities said he used thousands of dollars in fraudulent checks to buy puppies from dog breeders.
-That case was dismissed after Santos claimed his checkbook had been stolen, and that someone else had taken the dogs.
+In 2017, Santos was charged with theft in Pennsylvania for allegedly using thousands of dollars in bogus checks to buy puppies from breeders.
+That case was dismissed after Santos claimed his checkbook was stolen and someone else took the dogs.

-Federal authorities have separately been looking into complaints about Santos' work raising money for a group that purported to help neglected and abused pets.
-One New Jersey veteran accused Santos of failing to deliver $3,000 he had raised to help his pet dog get a needed surgery.
+Federal authorities have separately been looking into complaints about Santos' fundraising for a group that purported to help abused pets.
+A New Jersey veteran accused Santos of failing to deliver $3,000 he raised to help his dog get needed surgery.

 On Twitter, follow Jake Offenhartz at twitter.com/jangelooff and Michael Sisak at twitter.com/mikesisak and send confidential tips by visiting https://www.ap.org/tips/